 A mutual fund is a collective investment that pools together the money of a large number of investors to purchase a number of securities like stocks, bonds etc.

 When you purchase a share in the mutual fund, you have a small stake in all investments included in that fund.
 Hence, by owning a mutual fund, the investor participates in gains or losses of all the companies in the fund.
 For instance, you can take a mutual fund as a basket of investments.
 When you purchase a share of that mutual fund, you are buying one share of this basket and hence has an ownership in the all the investments in one such basket.

 Major Types of Mutual Funds:

-Closed End Funds:- These funds are listed on the stock exchange.
+Closed-End Funds:- These funds are listed on the stock exchange.
 They have a fixed number of outstanding shares and operate for a fixed duration.
 The fund is open for subscription only during a specified period.
 These funds also terminate on a specified date.
-Hence, the investors can redeem their units only on specified date.
+Hence, the investors can redeem their units only on a specified date.

 Benefits of Mutual funds:

 There are a couple of benefits in investing in a mutual fund.